-For three weeks I worked exclusively in one company’s technology.
+For three weeks I spent seven days working exclusively in one company’s technology.
 Seven days working with nothing but Apple, then seven days with Microsoft.
 I had a few days rest before starting on seven days with nothing but Google software and services.

 The idea come to me when I was working on my MacBook Air, writing stories in Microsoft Word, sending emails using Gmail and answering my Windows Phone.